wdi-sf-fall/final_weekend_lab/readme.md

 [http://coderbyte.com/](http://coderbyte.com/)

 Sign up for an account and work through all of the easy challenges.
-For the one's you can not figure out, check out the solutions and learn from other people's code.
+For the challenges you can not figure out, check out a few solutions and learn from other people's code.
 You can implement this in JavaScript or Ruby (Ruby will most likely be easier).

 ## Part 2 - Hangman